stronnag/bbl2kml/README.md

     	Start Offset (seconds) (default 30)
 ```

 * The `start-offset` and `end-offset` compensate for the fact that the start / end of the flight is usually on the ground, and thus is not a good WP choice.
 The defaults are 30 seconds for the start offset and -30 seconds (i.e. 30 seconds from the end) for the end offset.
-The end offset may be specificed as either a positive number of seconds from the start of the log or a negative number (from the end).
+The end offset may be specified as either a positive number of seconds from the start of the log or a negative number (from the end).
 Locations prior to the start offset and after the end offset are not considered for mission generation.
-If the `end-offset` is specificed (0 cancels it), and there is no flight mode filter, then RTH is included in the generated mission.
+If the `end-offset` is specified (0 cancels it), and there is no flight mode filter, then RTH is included in the generated mission.
 * The `mode-filter` allows the log to filtered on Cruise and WP modes, e.g. `-mode-filter=cruise`, `-mode-filter=wp`, `-mode-filter=cruise,wp`.
 If `mode-filter` is specified, log entries not in the required flight mode(s) are discarded.
 Cruise includes both 2D and 3D cruise.

 ### `epsilon` tuning

-The `epsilon` value is an opaque factor that controls the point simpliciation process (using the Ramer–Douglas–Peucker algorithm).
+The `epsilon` value is an opaque factor that controls the point simplification process (using the Ramer–Douglas–Peucker algorithm).
 The default value should be a good starting point for fixed wing with reasonably sedate flying.
 On a multi-rotor in a small flight area, a much smaller value (e.g. 0.001) would be more appropriate.
-Increasing the value will decrease the number of mission points generated. `log2mission` will do this automatically if the default value results in greater than 60 mission points, for example: the log here would generate 77 points with the default `epsilon` value.
+Increasing the value will decrease the number of mission points generated. `log2mission` will do this automatically if the default value results in greater than 60 mission points, for example: the log below would generate 77 points with the default `epsilon` value.

 ```
 $ log2mission -start-offset 60 -end-offset -120 /t/inav-contrib/otxlogs/demolog.TXT